 The Russian’s voice is, in stark contrast to the American officer’s commanding wheeze, a clear, cool instrument.
 He sounds as though he is explaining a simple concept to a child.

-“As you are aware, General Woolard, my government does not allow the power-generating satellites to orbit above our airspace.
+“As you are aware, General Woolard, my government does not allow the power-generating satellites to orbit above our nation.
 No, comrade General, we have agreed.
 The upstart, as you say, is our first, best hope to successfully resolve this situation with discretion.
 I am certain you will agree that discretion is a close second in priority to safety.
 Would you not?”

 Benn, Denny, and Braden watch as Bettencort rises and approaches them with a top-heavy gait, offering an outstretched right hand.